awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

    You received the output because all pods running the application are associated with the security group that you created\.
 That group contains a rule that allows all traffic between all pods that the security group is associated to\.
 DNS traffic is allowed outbound from that security group to the cluster security group, which is associated with your nodes\.
 The nodes are running the CoreDNS pods, which your pods did a name lookup to\.

 1. From `TerminalA`, remove the security group rules that allow DNS communication to the cluster security group from your security group\.
-If you didn't add the DNS rules to the cluster security group in a previous step, then replace *$my\_cluster\_security\_group\_id* with the ID of the security group that you created the rules in\.
-Replace *sgr\-0407e21efdEXAMPLE* and *sgr\-04dedf9701EXAMPLE* with the IDs of the security group rules that you noted in a previous step\.
+If you didn't add the DNS rules to the cluster security group in a previous step, then replace `$my_cluster_security_group_id` with the ID of the security group that you created the rules in\.
+Replace `sgr-0407e21efdEXAMPLE` and `sgr-04dedf9701EXAMPLE` with the IDs of the security group rules that you noted in a previous step\.

    ```
    aws ec2 revoke-security-group-ingress --group-id $my_cluster_security_group_id --security-group-rule-ids sgr-0407e21efdEXAMPLE